ansible/awx/INSTALL.md

 #### PostgreSQL

-AWX requires access to a PostgreSQL database, and by default, one will be created and deployed in a container.
-In this scenario, the database is ephemeral, and all data persisted to it will be lost when the container stops running.
+AWX requires access to a PostgreSQL database, and by default, one will be created and deployed in a pod.
+The database is configured for persistence and will create a persistent volume claim named `postgresql`.
+By default it will claim 5GB from the available persistent volume pool.
+This can be tuned by setting a variable in the inventory file or on the command line during the `ansible-playbook` run.

+    ansible-playbook ... -e pg_volume_capacity=n

 If you wish to use an external database, in the inventory file, set the value of `pg_hostname`, and update `pg_username`, `pg_password`, `pg_database`, and `pg_port` with the connection information.
+When setting `pg_hostname` the installer will assume you have configured the database in that location and will not launch the postgresql pod.

 ### Start the build